-A recipe for creamy corn chowder made with golden sweet corn, a variety of garden fresh sweet peppers, and plenty of seasonings.
-This is summertime in a bowl.
+This creamy corn chowder recipe is made with golden sweet corn, a variety of garden fresh sweet peppers, and plenty of seasonings.
+My very favorite!

-Summer is drawing to a close, but I was still able to get my hands on several ears of sweet corn at the local grocer.
+Before harvest season drew to a close, I was able to get my hands on several ears of sweet corn at the farmer's market.
 Yes!
-I love sweet corn and by the time summer ends, I typically tend to realize I hadn’t eaten enough sweet corn while it was available.
+I love sweet corn and by the time summer ends, I typically tend to realize I hadn't eaten enough sweet corn while it was available.

 I made an extra large batch of this chowder so we can freeze some and enjoy it when the weather turns colder.
 There is nothing like a summery corn chowder enriched with sweet peppers to bring back those warm summer nights.